dburles/meteor-two-factor/README.md

 If defined, this function is called within an `Accounts.validateLoginAttempt` callback.
 Use this to allow regular login under certain conditions.

+#### generateCode (Optional)

+If defined, this function is called to generate the random code instead of the default.

 ### License

 MIT